 What does eggplant taste like??
 Let's see some basic facts about eggplants like shape, size, color, texture, taste, cooking techniques, and some healthy eggplant recipes.

 Eggplant is a spongy vegetable known in many names as aubergine, brinjal, etc. Here we will see what does eggplant taste like in real and how to cook eggplant to make it delicious.

-Before learning what does an eggplant taste like, let’s see few common and basic facts about eggplant.
+Before learning what does an eggplant taste like, let's see a few common and basic facts about eggplant.

 Though eggplant is considered a vegetable, this is actually a seeded fruit of the plant just like tomatoes.
 Eggplants belong to the nightshade family and thrive in hot climate places or in summer.
 It belongs to the same family (nightshade family) of tomatoes, zucchini, okra.

 It grows in a variety of sizes and colors.
 The size differs from small globe-sized to large oblong or oval-shaped ones.
 They also resemble that of a droplet with a crown on top.
 The large eggplants can be up to 12 - 14 inches long.

 The color of the eggplant varies from white to light purple to dark purple and some are light green colored also.
 Some eggplants have striped multicolored with white, light purple, or dark purple.
 The body is spongy and it's almost 90% watery.

 It has its origin in Asian countries for thousands of years back.
 This is much popular in Indian, Chinese, Middle-Eastern, and Greek cuisines.

 When buying eggplants in season make sure they are firm, without soft spots.
 Checking how heavy they feel is a good indicator of freshness in fact.

 If they feel too light for their weight, they might not be the good ones to choose.
 Also, look for firm and shiny skin without any wrinkles on it.